Skip to main content

 • Row selection including shift-range selection

-• Bulk edit and bulk delete actions
+• Bulk edit and bulk delete for selected rows — see Bulk operations

 • Object context menu with permission checks